odysseyindia/odyssey-tours/content/english/tim/itineraries/frontiers-of-india/_index.md

     item:
       - type: city
         url: /destinations/india/states/nagaland/cities/mokokchung/
+        title: Mokokchung
         content: >-
-          Today, you have a full day's drive (about eight hours) to the town of Mokokchung.
+          Today, you have a full day’s drive (about eight hours) to the town of Mokokchung.
 The district is home to the Ao tribe.
 This pleasant town is located has a lovely temperate climate, and is a good base to visit some interesting villages nearby.
       - type: hotel
         url: >-
           /destinations/india/states/nagaland/cities/mokokchung/hotels/hotel-metsuben/
+        title: Hotel Metsuben
         content: >-
           The simple, clean Hotel Metsuben is by far the best place in town.
 It is well situated on a hill close to the centre of town.
 Hotel Metsuben